-Donated marketable securities, property and equipment, and other noncash donations are recorded as contributions at their fair values at the date of donation.
-Such donations are reported as increases in net assets without donor restrictions unless the donor has restricted the donated asset for a specific purpose.
-Assets donated with explicit restrictions regarding their use are reported as restricted contributions.
-Absent donor stipulations regarding how long those donated assets must be maintained, the Organization reports expirations of donor restrictions when the donated or acquired assets are placed in service as instructed by the donor.
+Contributed marketable securities, property and equipment, and other noncash donations are recorded as contributions at their fair values at the date of donation.
+Such donations are reported as increases in net assets without donor restrictions unless the donor has restricted the contributed nonfinancial asset for a specific purpose.
+Contributed nonfinancial assets with explicit restrictions regarding their use are reported as restricted contributions.
+Absent donor stipulations regarding how long those contributed nonfinancial assets must be maintained, the Organization reports expirations of donor restrictions when the donated or acquired assets are placed in service as instructed by the donor.
 The Organization reclassifies net assets with donor restrictions to net assets without donor restrictions at that time.

-Donated services are recognized as contributions if the services: (a) create or enhance nonfinancial assets or (b) require specialized skills, are performed by people with those skills, and would otherwise be purchased by the Organization.
-The Organization also receives donated services from other contributors and volunteers that are not measurable, and therefore, are excluded from the financial statements.
+Contributed nonfinancial services are recognized as contributions if the services: (a) create or enhance nonfinancial assets or (b) require specialized skills, are performed by people with those skills, and would otherwise be purchased by the Organization.
+The Organization also receives contributed nonfinancial services from other contributors and volunteers that are not measurable, and therefore, are excluded from the financial statements.